GoFetchDeliveries/api/endpoints/sessions.md

 { "authentication_token": "FSiWaVUP4oi0Bs9Ia9Xw" }
 ```

 The returned authentication token is passed in the `X-User-Token` HTTP header to access other API endpoints.
 Authentication token will not change.
+The token needs to be stored securely.